shreyanna/Sentiment-Analysis/README.md

 # **Pronouns and Sentiment: Analyzing Emotional Context in Social Media Posts**

 ## **Project Overview**
 This project examines the relationship between **personal pronoun usage** and the **sentiment** (positive, neutral, or negative) expressed in social media posts.
-Pronouns, as linguistic markers, play a significant role in emotional expression, offering insight into how individuals communicate their identity and emotions online.
-Using a dataset of randomly sampled Twitter posts, this study seeks to uncover patterns in pronoun usage tied to the emotional tone of these posts.
+Pronouns, as linguistic markers, play a significant role in emotional tone, self-focus, or social interaction.
+By analyzing patterns of pronoun usage in relation to sentiment, this project aims to uncover insights into how language reflects the emotional intent of social media users.

+This project was completed as a **final project for LING 460: Making Sense of Big Data – Textual Analysis with R**.

 ---